microsoft/winget-create/README.md

 ### Building

+Open `winget-create\src\WingetCreateCLI.sln` in Visual Studio and build.
 We currently only build using the solution; command line methods of building a VS solution should work as well.

 ## Testing the client